MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 > [!NOTE]
 > For the purpose of this tutorial, colliders have already been added to the Cube Object.
 To learn more about colliders, you can visit Unity's <a href="https://docs.unity3d.com/Manual/CollidersOverview.html" target="_blank">Collider</a> documentation.

-To test this in the Unity editor, you can enter the play mode and hold the **LeftShift** or **Space** key to enable the controller, Mouse movement will move the controller and also it can be moved further or closer to the camera using the mouse wheel. once the pointer is on the Cube  press and hold **Right Mouse Button** to move the the Cube object.
+To test this in the Unity editor, you can enter the play mode and hold the **LeftShift** or **Space** key to enable the controller, Mouse movement will move the controller and also it can be moved further or closer to the camera using the mouse wheel.
+Once the pointer is on the Cube  press and hold **Right Mouse Button** to move the the Cube object.

 ![Game Mode](images/mr-learning-base/base-02-section8-step1-4.png)